PharmGKB/PharmCAT/docs/using/Calling-CYP2D6.md

 ---
 # Calling CYP2D6

+PharmCAT supports CYP2D6 data with the following options, which are discussed in more detail below:
+* use a different tool to determine CYP2D6 diplotypes and use PharmCAT to provide the translation into phenotypes and recommendations
+* run PharmCAT in research mode to call CYP2D6 from VCF files

+## CYP2D6 Complications
+### Problems with calling CYP2D6 from VCF

-While PharmCAT supports CYP2D6, we **do NOT recommend calling CYP2D6 from VCF** due to the large influence of structural variation and copy number variation (CNV) on predicted phenotype, which is beyond the scope of what can be called from SNPs in a VCF.
-In particular, **we** ***strongly discourage*** **using whole-exome sequencing or low coverage whole-genome sequencing data to call CYP2D6**.
+While PharmCAT supports CYP2D6, we **do NOT recommend calling CYP2D6 from VCF** due to the large influence of structural variation (SV) and copy number variation (CNV) on inferring CYP2D6 phenotype, which is beyond the scope of what can be called from SNPs or INDELs in a VCF file.

-## Why calling CYP2D6 from VCF is a Bad Idea
+CYP2D6 phenotype prediction is sensitive to SV and CNV.
+Two or more copies of CYP2D6 on one chromosome have been reported for normal function (e.g. `*1`, `*2`), decreased function (e.g. `*10`, `*17`) and no function (e.g. `*4`, `*36`) alleles.
+The CYP2D6 ultrarapid metabolizer phenotype (UM, activity score >2.25) is predicted based on duplications of normal function alleles and the absence of alleles with an activity value of 0 or 0.25 (e.g. `CYP2D6*2x2/*1`, `CYP2D6*2x2/*17`) or multiplications of normal function alleles (e.g. `CYP2D6*1x3/*4`).
+As such, CYP2D6 UMs cannot be called using only SNPs and INDELs in a VCF file.
+Additionally, missing the copy number of a normal or decreased function allele can misrepresent a normal metabolizer (NM) (e.g. `*2x2/*4`, `*10/*17x2`) as an intermediate metabolizer (IM) (e.g. `*2/*4`, `*10/*17`).
+Moreover, SVs, such as CYP2D6 and CYP2D7 hybrid alleles (e.g. `*13`, `*68`) and the whole gene deletion (`*5`), are no function alleles.
+At the moment, it is still difficult to have accurate representation of these alleles defined by complex SV in a VCF.
+Omission or misrepresentation of these alleles, depending on other alleles, will lead to potential carrier being mistakenly reported as IM or NM.

+In the specific case where a sample has the whole gene deletion (`*5`) on one CYP2D6 allele and presents variants on the other CYP2D6 allele, these hemizygous variants will be falsely presented as homozygous in the VCF, e.g. `*5/*29` will be detected as `*29/*29` due to this misrepresentation in a VCF file.

+## Problems with whole-exome sequencing/low coverage whole-genome sequencing

+**We strongly discourage using whole-exome sequencing or low coverage whole-genome sequencing data to call CYP2D6** based on our comparison below.

 For demonstration purposes, we are using [StellarPGx](https://github.com/SBIMB/StellarPGx), which supports calling CYP2D6 with structural variants and CNV from whole genome sequencing (WGS) CRAM/BAM files.
-StellarPGx has been benchmarked against the CDC's [GeT-RM](https://www.cdc.gov/labquality/get-rm/inherited-genetic-diseases-pharmacogenetics/pharmacogenetics.html) dataset which provides ground truth sequencing data for benchmarking variant calling tools.
+StellarPGx calls have been compared against the CDC's [GeT-RM](https://www.cdc.gov/labquality/get-rm/inherited-genetic-diseases-pharmacogenetics/pharmacogenetics.html) dataset which provides consensus reference diplotypes for selected samples.
 According to the [StellarPGx paper](https://ascpt.onlinelibrary.wiley.com/doi/full/10.1002/cpt.2173), StellarPGx produces results with a higher concordance to GeT-RM than other available CYP2D6 callers.
 However, this benchmark was performed using GeT-RM's short-read 30x PCR-free WGS dataset.
 In addition to high-coverage WGS, GeT-RM also provides access to low-coverage WGS and whole exome sequencing (WES) data for some samples.
 We selected 6 random Get-RM samples and ran StellarPGx on the high-coverage WGS, low-coverage WGS, and WES and compared the results to the GeT-RM ground truth calls.

 | Sample | WES | Low-Cov WGS | 30x WGS | GeT-RM |
 | ------ | --- | ----------- | ------- | ------ |